mimmi20/Wurfl/README.md

 To start using the API you need to set some configuration options.

 > __IMPORTANT__: The WURFL API is closely tied to the WURFL.XML file.
-New versions of the WURFL.XML are compatible with old versions of the API by nature, but the reverse is NOT true.
+New versions of the WURFL.XML may be compatible with old versions of the API by nature, but the reverse is NOT true.
 Old versions of the WURFL.XML are NOT guarenteed to be compatible with new versions of the API.
 Let's restate that: This API is NOT compatible with old versions of the WURFL.XML.
 The oldest copy of WURFL that can be used with this API is included in this distribution.

 ```php
 /**